example42/Example42-tutorials/slides/PuppetTutorial/02_Language_Basics.md

 # Resource Types reference

-Find online the complete [Type Reference](http://docs.puppetlabs.com/references/latest/type.html) for the latest o ealier versions.
+Find online the complete [Type Reference](http://docs.puppetlabs.com/references/latest/type.html) for the latest or earlier versions.

 From the shell the command line interface: